ppetrid/yawd-admin/docs/usage.rst

 .. image:: contacts-email-addresses.png
 	:align: left

-Another nice & new option is the inline modal functionality.
+Another nice option is the inline modal functionality.
 It can be really useful when you have a lot of fields in your inline model.
 Add ``modal=True`` to the ``StackedInline`` class and your inline form will open in a popup-style modal window: